-What does Bankrate’s Roth IRA calculator tell us?
-It tells us that if we contribute yearly to a Roth IRA based on the above assumptions, our money could be worth over $550,000 at age 65.
+The Bankrate’s Roth IRA calculator tells us that if we contribute yearly to a Roth IRA based on the above assumptions, our money could be worth over $550,000 at age 65.
 That’s the power of compounding.
 Overall, that generates tax savings of close to $140,000.
 That’s the power of a Roth IRA.

 2) Nerdwallet’s Roth IRA Calculator

 Nerdwallet’s calculator does a good job of incorporating the annual salary limits for a Roth IRA.
 For example, I put in that my gross salary is $140,000 as a single filer.
 It then said that I can only contribute $5,633.
 This is accurate because a $140,000 MAGI is already in the phase-out range.